Expungement and Record Sealing Attorneys

 Hiring an Experienced Expungement/Sealing Attorney

-David Elden is an experienced criminal defense attorney who has been helping clients throughout Southern California seal and expunge their arrest records for thirty-five years.
+David Elden & Victor Sherman are experienced criminal defense attorneys who have been helping clients throughout Southern California seal and expunge their arrest records for thirty-five years.

 If you are interested in expunging or sealing your criminal record, do not hesitate to call us.
-David Elden and our knowledgeable legal team can evaluate your individual situation and advise you of your legal options.
+David Elden & Victor Sherman and our knowledgeable legal team can evaluate your individual situation and advise you of your legal options.